Table of Contents

 - Menus are confusing, and the slow touchscreen makes it easier to use the phone app for changing settings

-- No optical image stabilization
+- electronic image stabilization not the greatest

 5. Insta360 One X2